Assessing MDR in Alberta

 When Albertans visit a medical clinic, they expect high-quality care in a safe space.
-CPSA helps medical clinics create these safe spaces for their teams and their patients through our Medical Device Reprocessing (MDR) standards, which set out minimum expectations for cleaning, disinfecting and sterilizing reusable medical devices.
+CPSA helps medical clinics create these safe spaces for their teams and their patients through our requirements for using medical devices, which set out minimum expectations for medical device reprocessing (MDR) measures like cleaning, disinfecting and sterilizing reusable medical devices.

-Read on to learn about CPSA’s MDR standards, see templates and resources for medical clinics, and find out what kind of MDR training clinic staff should have.
+Read on to learn about CPSA’s requirements for using medical devices safely, see templates and resources for medical clinics, and find out what kind of MDR training clinic staff should have.

 Read MoreAdditional guidance for clinics

-These useful resources can help your clinic meet best practices on some elements not covered in CPSA’s MDR standards.
+These useful resources can help your clinic meet best practices on some elements not covered in our requirements.
 We recommend reviewing and sharing them with your clinic team regularly to stay up-to-date.

 Cleaning reusable ear cleaning equipment